opengeospatial/D040-Complex_Feature_Handling_Engineering_Report/README.md

 # Status

 This Engineering Report is work in progress.
-Chapter 1 ("Summary") and Chapter 5 ("Use cases") are fairly complete.
+Chapter 1 ("Summary") and Chapter 6 ("Requirements analysis") are fairly complete.
 Comments are welcome!

-The next step is the analysis of requirements and research for existing technologies that could be reused for managing and querying complex data in the OGC NextGen services.
+Chapter 7 ("Assessment of OGC standards and community specifications") has content, but needs work work as well as feedback and discussion.

+Chapter 8 ("Recommendations") will be added based on the results of the discussion.

 [Link to the current draft...](https://rawgit.com/opengeospatial/D040-Complex_Feature_Handling_Engineering_Report/master/18-021.html)